DIWIFT: Discovering Instance-wise Influential Features for Tabular Data: Empirical Evaluations

-We apply the Area Under the ROC Curve (AUC) as the evaluation metric, which is commonly adopted in tabular data study \cite{fives,Tabnet}.
-Specifically, AUC in binary classification task is calculated by
+We apply the Area Under the ROC Curve (AUC) as the evaluation metric, which is commonly adopted in previous studies of tabular data~\cite{xie2021fives,arik2021tabnet}.
+Specifically, the AUC in binary classification task is calculated by,

-where $z^+$ is the positive instance set, $z^-$ is the negative instance set, $|z^+|$ and $|z^-|$ are their sizes respectively; $z_p$ is a positive instance, $z_q$ is a negative instance; $g(\cdot)$ is a classifier.
-Note that if the prediction scores of all the positive samples are higher than those of the negative, then the model will achieve AUC=1 (separate positive/negative samples perfectly).
-The upper bound of AUC is 1, and the larger the better.
+where $z^+$ is the set of positive instances, $z^-$ is the set of negative instances, $|z^+|$ and $|z^-|$ are their sizes; $z_p$ is a positive instance, $z_q$ is a negative instance; $g(\cdot)$ is a classifier.
+Note that if the predicted scores of all positive samples are higher than the predicted scores of negative samples, the model will reach AUC$=1$ (perfect separation of positive/negative samples), i.e., the upper bound of AUC is 1, and the bigger the better.

-\subsection{Implementation Details}
+\subsubsection{Implementation Details}

-For all the methods, a three-layer MLP is adopted as the base model, L2-regularization parameter is in the range of [1e-6, 1], learning rate is in [1e-5, 1e-1], hidden layer size is in $\left \{ 50, 100, 150, 200 \right \} $, batch size is in $\left \{ 64, 128, 256, 512, 1024, 2048 \right \} $.
-LASSO has its special L1 parameter in [1e-5, 1e-1].
-Tree needs to set tree numbers from 3 to 30.
-For L2X and CL2X , we set the number of selected features in an instance in range of [2,field\_dimension].
-For our DIWIFT, temperature parameter is in [1e-3, 1].
-Regarding the error analysis, we calculate the standard deviation of AUC metric on the test datasets through 10 random experiments.
-The standard deviation is calculated as follow:
+For all the methods, a three-layer MLP is adopted as a base model.
+For the search range, $L_2$ regularization parameter is in $[1e^{-6}, 1]$, learning rate is in $[1e^{-5}, 1e-1]$, hidden layer size is in $\left\{50, 100, 150, 200 \right\}$, and batch size is in $\left\{64, 128, 256, 512, 1024, 2048 \right\}$.
+A special $L_1$ parameter with LASSO is in $[1e^{-5}, 1e^{-1}]$, and Tree needs to set the number of trees from 3 to 30.
+For L2X and CL2X , we set the number of features selected in each instance in the range of $[2,d]$.
+For our DIWIFT, temperature parameter is in $[1e^{-3}, 1]$.
+Regarding the error analysis, we calculate the standard deviation of the AUC metric on the test set through 10 random experiments.
+The standard deviation is calculated as follows:

-where $N$ represents the number of random trials and $s_{i}$ means the AUC score at the $i$-th experiment.
+where $N$ denotes the number of random trials and $s_{i}$ means the AUC score at the $i$-th experiment.